csccm-iitd/NOGaP/README.md

 # Neural-Operator-induced-Gaussian-Process-NOGaP

 ## Description
-This repository contains the implementation code for the paper "Neural Operator induced Gaussian Process for Probabilistic Solution of Parametric Partial Differential Equations" [here](https://arxiv.org/html/2404.15618v1).
+This repository contains the implementation code for the paper "Neural Operator Induced Gaussian Process for Probabilistic Solution of Parametric Partial Differential Equations" [here](https://arxiv.org/html/2404.15618v1).

 ## Folders & Files
 The repository is organized as follows: